giacecco/jyql/README.md

-The real value added of jyql comes from using it within the browser, as using jyql allows you to override the cross-scripting limitations that most mainstream web browsers implements for security reasons, without making your web page less secure.
+The real value added of jyql comes from using it within the browser, as using jyql allows you to override the cross-scripting limitations that most mainstream web browsers implements for security reasons, without making your web page less secure though.

-It is just for consistency across browser and server code that jyql can be used also on the server as a Node.js module.
-Node though has plenty of ways to achieve the same results without the need of using YQL.
+It is just for consistency across browser and server code that jyql is designed to be used also on the server as a Node.js module.
+Node.js, though, has plenty of alternative ways to achieve the same results without the need of using YQL.

-Jyql would not exist without their service, so be grateful to them and carefully read their terms of service and use referenced further down in this document.
+Jyql would not exist without Yahoo!, so be grateful to them and carefully read their terms of service and use referenced further down in this document.